 The majority of the team will gather for a reflection meeting to discuss the project's accomplishments and shortcomings.
 It can be a good strategy to keep the team improving.

 The project manager has access to the last task of this phase.
 Additionally, a report that details every step of this project management stage is available.

-From A to Z, updating your project plan can help you to avoid wasting time or money on unnecessary projects that won’t get done.
+From A to Z, updating your project plan can help you avoid wasting time or money on unnecessary projects that won’t get done.

 Updating your project plan is a key process in any project.
 By planning your project well and taking action on it promptly, you can ensure a successful outcome.